amanfojnr/icon-tower/README.md

 # icon-tower
-an open source svg icon pack  for your projects.
+An open source svg icon pack  for your projects.

 ## How-To
-You can use any svg editor to grap the icons you need and also cutomize the colors to fit your use case.
+You can use any svg editor to grab the icons you need and also cutomize the colors to fit your use case.

 #### Recommended sotware to use